unord/lectio_fastapi/README.md

 Documentation is available at https://lectio-fastapi.herokuapp.com/docs#

-## Use POST methode to retrive data
+## Use POST methode to retrieve data
 ### Example in Python3
 ```python
 import requests